• Skip to main content

 Your meals can be customized and delivered to your home for you to cook.
 You can design your own shampoo by answering a few questions about your hair and feeding the answers into an algorithm.
 You can even customize your entertainment by choosing a number of platforms you utilize the most and only paying for those.

-It’s no surprise, then, that customizing your health is an emerging field generating confusion and excitement from the masses.
+It’s no surprise, then, that customizing your health and wellness is an emerging field generating confusion and excitement from the masses.
 Flashy advertisements make customized soap, exfoliants, protein shakes, and more seem like they’re the magic bullet you’ve been hoping for.

 Do we really need to take a dozen pills every day to maintain our homeostasis?
 That can’t be right.